astrofrog/astrofrog.github.com/source/_posts/2013-01-13-what-python-installations-are-scientists-using.markdown

-* 'Custom' Astronomy-specific bundles (SciSoft and STScI Python) are not as widely used, which indicates that more effort should be put in getting packages in existing package managers than building new software stacks.
+* 'Custom' Astronomy-specific bundles (SciSoft and STScI Python) are not as widely used, which indicates that more effort should be put in getting packages in existing package managers than building new software bundles.

 * A small fraction (around 7%) have no idea how they installed Python and other packages, so they may run into issues when they try and upgrade in